mdppml/PPRL/README.md

 If you already have a local version of this repository without submodules, use the command "git submodule update --init --recursive" to initialise the submodules.

-The benchmark bash script requires [toxiproxy](https://github.com/Shopify/toxiproxy/releases/latest).
-Drop the toxiproxy-server and toxiproxy-cli executables into the same directory as the script.

 ## Building

 After cloning the repo into directory `PPRL`, you can build the library `PPRL` by executing the following commands.